ebd622/fe-samples/cmp-databinding/README.md

 With this decorator a property is exposed to world.

 #### L67: Assigning an alias to custom properties
-- If you want to allow a parent component to bind a property of a child component you need to add a decorator `@Input` to a property:
+- It is also possible to use alias instead of a property name:

 ```
 @Input('myElement') element: ...